whokilleddb/ghosted/README.md

 Before setting assigning process arguments and environment variables, we need to convert our target executable name to a wide-string.

-Then, we need to copy various parameters like into `UNICODE_STRING` structures including: Name/Path of target executable, Current Director, DLL path, and name of the Window.
+Then, we need to copy various parameters into `UNICODE_STRING` structures including Name/Path of the target executable, Current Director, DLL path, and name of the Window.

 Finally, we use the [CreateEnvironmentBlock()](https://learn.microsoft.com/en-us/windows/win32/api/userenv/nf-userenv-createenvironmentblock) function to get the environment variables for the specified user.

-With all of this at hand, we can now call the [RtlCreateProcessParameters(](https://www.freepascal.org/daily/packages/winunits-jedi/jwanative/rtlcreateprocessparameters.html) function to register our own process parameters.
+With all of this at hand, we can now call the [RtlCreateProcessParameters(](https://www.freepascal.org/daily/packages/winunits-jedi/jwanative/rtlcreateprocessparameters.html) function to register our process parameters.

 Now, this is the part where it gets tricky.
 First, take a look at the `write_params()` function: